workwithjm/morgby/README.md

 ---

 ## 🔋 [BATTERY & DEVICE MANAGEMENT]
-Since this is a high-performance web app, it does not manage your hardware's battery.
+Since this is a web app, it does not manage your hardware's battery.
 Follow these tips to keep your device healthy:

 * **♨️ Heat Management:** AI processing generates significant heat. **Always remove phone cases** and ensure the device is in a well-ventilated area.
 * **🔌 Smart Plug Strategy:** To prevent battery "swelling" from being at 100% charge indefinitely, use a **Smart Plug**.
 Set a timer to charge the device for 1 hour every 4-5 hours.